Ntropish/s-validator/README.md

 - **Zero Dependencies:** Lightweight and easy to integrate.
 - **Type-Safe:** Full TypeScript support for excellent autocompletion and error checking.
-- **Declarative API:** Build complex schemas with simple, chainable validators.
+- **Declarative API:** Build complex schemas with a simple and clear configuration-object API.
 - **Async First:** All validation is asynchronous, supporting custom async validators out of the box.
-- **Extensible:** Easily add your own custom validators.
+- **Extensible:** A powerful plugin system allows for easy custom extensions.

 ## Getting Started